WTVC: As WROM-TV

 The station signed on the air on June 15, 1953, as WROM-TV, an NBC affiliate licensed to Rome, Georgia, with signal coverage that generally favored Chattanooga.
 It transmitted an analog signal on VHF channel 9 at 98,000 watts from a tower on Horseleg Mountain west of Rome.
 WROM-TV also had secondary affiliations with CBS, ABC, and the DuMont Television Network.
 The station lost CBS when WDEF-TV signed on in 1954.
-WROM-TV then carried NBC, ABC, and DuMont until 1956 when Dumont went off the air and WRGP-TV (now WRCB-TV) signed on and took the NBC affiliation.
-At that time, ABC opted to end its affiliate relationship with WROM-TV and secure secondary affiliations with WDEF and WRGP because WROM-TV's signal, now reduced to 31,000 watts visual, only reached the south suburbs of Chattanooga.
+WROM-TV then carried NBC, ABC, and DuMont until 1956 when DuMont went off the air and WRGP-TV (now WRCB) signed on and took the NBC affiliation.
+At that time, ABC opted to end its affiliate relationship with WROM-TV and secure secondary affiliations with WDEF and WRGP because WROM-TV's signal, now reduced to 31,000 watts visual, only reached the southern suburbs of Chattanooga.

 WROM-TV continued as an independent station until late 1957.
 During its tenure as a Rome station, it claimed to be "Dixie's Largest Independent."
 The station ran a late-afternoon and prime-time schedule of old movies, "hillbilly" music performances (which were common on Southern TV stations in the 1950s) and occasionally, ABC TV network fare such as Omnibus.

 Martin Theaters (forerunner of Carmike Cinemas) bought the station in 1957 and in December of that year, took it off the air to move the transmitter 70 mi north to Chattanooga, and prepare it to operate at full power.
-Martin Theaters had petitioned the FCC for permission to move its also recently purchased WDAK-TV on Channel 28 in Columbus, Georgia, to channel 9, but FCC rules mandated a certain amount of separation for stations on the same channel, and Channel 9 in Rome provided a strong grade B signal to Columbus.
-Additionally, the FCC normally did not allow common ownership of two stations with overlapping signals, and found that the overlap between the Channel 9 in WROM and the proposed Channel 9 in Columbus would have been too great.
+Martin Theaters had petitioned the FCC for permission to move its also recently purchased WDAK-TV on channel 28 in Columbus, Georgia, to channel 9, but FCC rules mandated a certain amount of separation for stations on the same channel, and channel 9 in Rome provided a strong grade B signal to Columbus.
+Additionally, the FCC normally did not allow common ownership of two stations with overlapping signals, and found that the overlap between the channel 9 in WROM and the proposed channel 9 in Columbus would have been too great.
 The move to Chattanooga by WROM-TV would satisfy the co-channel restriction.

-The Chattanooga–Columbus channel reallocation was part of the last huge FCC national analog channel reallocation that saw stations in the Southeast switch frequencies not only in Chattanooga and Columbus, but also in Dothan and Montgomery, Alabama; Greenwood, Tupelo, and Laurel, Mississippi; Florence, South Carolina; and High Point, North Carolina.
+The Chattanooga–Columbus channel reallocation was part of the last large scale FCC national analog channel reallocation that saw stations in the Southeast switch frequencies not only in Chattanooga and Columbus, but also in Dothan and Montgomery, Alabama; Greenwood, Tupelo, and Laurel, Mississippi; Florence, South Carolina; and High Point, North Carolina.

-Ironically, Rome lost a second television frequency 40 years later, when WZGA (UHF channel 14, now Ion Television O&O WPXA-TV) moved its operations to Atlanta after several years of operation.
-However, unlike WROM-TV, channel 14 still has its license in Rome.
-WROM is still on the air on AM 710.
-WPXA (now carried on digital channel 31, but still virtually mapped to 14) is still licensed to Rome, while a digital fill-in translator for WSB-TV from Atlanta is licensed to Rome on digital channel 14, but mapped virtually to channel 2.
+Rome lost a second television frequency 40 years later, when WZGA (UHF channel 14, now WPXA-TV) moved its operations to Atlanta after several years of operation.
+WROM is still on the air on 710 AM.
+WPXA is still licensed to Rome, while a digital fill-in translator for WSB-TV from Atlanta is licensed to Rome on digital channel 14, but mapped virtually to channel 2.